anthonyhaj/strand-PP4/README.md

 3. Copy HTTPS link to clone
 4. On git bash change current directory to desired clone directory
 5. Type git clone and paste URL and press enter

+## Credits

+### Images
+ - Images were sourced from Pexels
+### Code
+- Code was written by me using HTML, CSS, Javascript, Python, and Django

+## Acknowledgements
+- I would like to thank my mentor Mo Shami for his wonderful support
+- I would like to thank my family for their support through my coding journey